 Sponsored Internship Program

 Once the MIAA is in place, the specific details of individual internship assignments can be negotiated with the sponsor by any University department/unit.
-Details such as dates of the assignment, fee amount to be paid by the sponsor, description of duties to be performed by the student intern, etc. should be described in a Memorandum of Understanding (MOU) and signed by the appropriate college dean.
-The signed MOU must be kept on file in the department so that the University will be able to substantiate billings and/or compliance if required.
+Details such as dates of the assignment, fee amount to be paid by the sponsor, description of duties to be performed by the student intern, etc. should be described in a Memorandum of Understanding (MOU) and signed by the Vice President for Research.

 The purpose of the internship is to allow students to enhance their academic program through participation in related work experience.
-Therefore, all interns must be enrolled in at least one hour of internship credit during the internship period.
+Therefore, all interns must be enrolled in at least one hour of internship credit during the internship period or the internship must be a required component of the student's degreed academic program.
 The work experience should be integrated into the student's course of study through communications among the student, the University and the sponsor at the beginning, end and during course of the internship.

 The selection of the appropriate category will depend on the individual situation and in light of the following guidelines.